tun67213/DataStructuresReview/README.md

             If the provided index is out of bounds, throws an IndexOutOfBoundsException(). private int currentIndex
             Keeps track of the index it will iterate next
+    Throws:
+        IndexOutOfBoundsException() if the provided index is not in bound.
     Functions:
         public boolean hasNext()
             This function checks if the List Iterator has more values to present with reference to the currentIndex variable when traversing in the forwards direction. public E next()
             This function calls hasNext(), and if hasNext() returns false, then it throws NoSuchElementException().
-            If hasNext() is true, then it saves the value at the provided index, moves the index pointer forward, and then returns the saved value.
-        public boolean hasPrevious()
+            If hasNext() is true, then it saves the value at the provided index, moves the index pointer forward, and then returns the saved value. public boolean hasPrevious()
             This function checks if the List Iterator has more values to present with reference to the currentIndex variable when traversing in the backwards direction. public E previous()
             This function calls hasPrevious(), and if hasPrevious() returns false, then it throws a NoSuchElementException().
-            If hasPrevious() is true, then it saves the value at the provided index, moves the index pointer backwards, and then returns the saved value.
-        public int nextIndex()
+            If hasPrevious() is true, then it saves the value at the provided index, moves the index pointer backwards, and then returns the saved value. public int nextIndex()
             Returns the location at which to retrieve the value on the subsequent call to next(). public int previousIndex()